Du Pont Motors

 Du Pont Motors was founded by E. Paul du Pont to produce marine engines for the Allied nations during World War I. After the war, Du Pont Motors produced extremely high-end automobiles.
 The cars were manufactured in Wilmington, Delaware.

 E. Paul du Pont's resources allowed him to hire top-quality automotive and management talent.
 The company's first product, the Model A, was introduced at the 1919 International Salon at the Commodore Hotel in New York City (an event for the wealthy by invitation only, along with the finest manufacturers and coach builders).
 The Model G was introduced in 1928, with a 5.3 liter side-valve straight eight engine of 125 hp.

-Between 1919 and 1931, the company produced approximately 625 automobiles,.
+Between 1919 and 1931, the company produced approximately 625 automobiles.
 They were compared to such luxury cars as Packard, Cadillac and even Stutz, and Duesenberg, and were known for their quality and style.
 Customers included Mary Pickford and Douglas Fairbanks, Will Rogers, and Jack Dempsey.

 The company went bankrupt in 1932 and merged into the Indian Motorcycle Company when E. Paul du Pont purchased the latter company.

+Du Pont Model A

+The first model, Type A, was produced from 1919 to 1922 in various body versions.
+As a two-seater A-2 Roadster, as a five-seater A-5 Touring, as an A Sedan, and from 1922 as an A Coupe.
+The four-cylinder engine of type A had 4091 cc with a bore of 100 mm and a stroke of 130.175 mm.
+For the Roadster, the serial numbers from 1 to 150 were reserved.
+For the touring, the serial numbers from 150 to 400 are reserved.
+For the sedan, the serial numbers were from 400 to 500.
+The coupe serial numbers load above 500.